 - Projects must be turned in on time.
-Due dates, as indicated in the calendar, are final. - Projects may be delivered either on fixed media (e.g. USB jump drive) or over the Internet.
-If submitting fixed media, the media must be labeled with the title of the project, the designer's name and email address, and the name of the initial page.
-If submitting online, students should turn-in a piece of paper indicating the designer's name, the project title, and the site's URL.
+Exact due dates are indicated on the course calendar.
+The first project will be completed by the midterm; the second project will be due during the final week of classes. - Projects may be delivered either on fixed media (e.g. USB jump drive) or over the Internet.
+If submitting fixed media, the device must be labeled with the title of the project, the student's name and email address, and the name of the initial page.
+If submitting online, students should turn-in a document indicating the student's name, the project title, and the site's URL.
 Online projects must be complete and fully functional by the scheduled due date. - Projects must be written in a code editor, like NotePad++ on the Windows platform or TextWrangler on the Mac OS.
 Students may not use commercially available website builders (i.e. Abobe Muse, WIX.com, Bubble, WordPress, etc.).
-Students may use CSS frameworks (i.e. Pure.css, Bootstrap, etc.) and html/css libraries for the final project.
-Use of these features must be clearly indicated in the file's source code. - Projects will be presented to the seminar in accordance with the due dates published in the course calendar.
-These presentations should be approximately 5 minutes in length.
+Students may use CSS

+- frameworks (i.e. Pure.css, Bootstrap, etc.) and html/css libraries.
+Use of these resources must be clearly indicated in the file's source code. - Projects will be presented to the seminar in accordance with the due dates published in the course calendar.
+These presentations should be approximately 4-5 minutes in length.
 They should introduce the project, demonstrate the design approach, and provide an overview of the content.
 The presentations are an opportunity for course participants to view and learn from the experiences of each other.

+Project One

-Project One - The first project consists of a personal site.
-In this project, you will employ and demonstrate your facility with basic HTML and web design strategies to present professional information about yourself (i.e. education, awards, work experience, internships, career aspirations, examples of your work, etc.).
-The finished product should be comprised of no less than five (5) interlinked pages.
+The first project is a personal website.
+In this project, students will employ and demonstrate facility with the HTML/CSS languages and web design strategies to present professional information about oneself (i.e. education, awards, work experience, internships, career aspirations, examples of your work, etc.).